Suppression of discontinuous phase transitions by particle diffusion: Summary and Discussions

 In the Brownian Potts model, particles interact on a time-dependent disordered network whose edges correspond to particle pairs that have a distance $r \le r_0$.
 Remarkably, these instantaneous interaction networks do not percolate for the particle density $\rho=1$ and $r_0=1$ considered here, which means that they do not contain a single infinite cluster but comprise only finite clusters of an average size.
 This can be seen by recurring to random plane networks \cite{Gilbert.1961}, which are defined by overlapping objects of size $a$ distributed randomly in the plane with density $\rho$.
 For disks it is known that those networks percolate for $\rho\cdot a\ge 1.127$ \cite{Balister.2005,Mertens.2012}, which implies that for $\rho=1$ the disk radius must be larger than $r_c=0.599$.
 For our instantaneous interaction network this means that the particle-particle interaction range $r_0$ should be larger than $2r_c=1.197$ in order to form percolating interaction clusters, which is not the case here.
 If the interaction network would be static, i.e. the particle would be immobile, long range order could not emerge on the basis of only finite interaction clusters.
-On the other hand, in the Brownian Potts model long range order emerges in spite of the non-percolating instantaneous interaction networks: Particle diffusion propagates spin order with time beyond the instantaneous interaction clusters and thus generates an effective, time-averaged global connectivity of the interaction network.
+On the other hand, in the Brownian Potts model long range order emerges in spite of the non-percolating instantaneous interaction networks: Particle diffusion propagates spin order with time beyond the instantaneous interaction clusters and thus generates an effective, time-averaged global connectivity of the interaction network. {If the particle density is smaller than a certain threshold value $\rho_c$, the interaction network fails to maintain global connectivity and spins cannot order at any coupling constant.
+For the Ising case with $q=2$, we numerically found that the threshold density is given by $\rho_c \simeq 0.93$.
+It would be interesting to study the nature of the dynamical percolation transition, which we leave for future study.}

 The coupling between the spin and spatial degrees of freedom turns out to be an important aspect determining the nature of phase transitions.
 The Brownian Potts model has a unidirectional coupling: Particles diffuse freely irrespective of spin states, but the particle diffusion modifies the interaction network of spins.
 It would be interesting to study the order-disorder transition and the flocking transition in a system with a coupling in both directions.
 There were a few studies along this line~\cite{OKeeffe.2017,Lee.2021pd8}.
 We hope that our work triggers further systematic analysis of the phase transitions and the critical phenomena in passively or actively moving spin systems.